vhxs/pi-imager/README.md

 # todo
 - [ ] configure install script to add ssh public key specified in `config.yml`.
 This is so we can communicate passwordlessly from an ansible control node
+- [ ] ansibilize the installation/setup of kubernetes
 - [ ] k8s-ify the pis?

 # k8s notes